-Spanish-born Jesus Lopez-Cobos recently completed a seven year tenure as Music Director of the Teatro Real in Madrid.
-He maintains the title of Conductor Emeritus of the Cincinnati Symphony Orchestra, having served as the orchestra’s Music Director from 1986-2001.
+Spanish-born Jesus Lopez-Cobos recently completed a seven-year tenure as Music Director of the Teatro Real in Madrid in 2010.
+He maintains the title of Conductor Emeritus of the Orquesta de Castilla y Leon as well as Conductor Emeritus of the Cincinnati Symphony Orchestra, having served as the orchestra’s Music Director from 1986-2001.
 Under his leadership for 15 seasons, the orchestra earned international acclaim for its tour performances and its extensive catalogue of recordings for Telarc.
 Mr. Lopez-Cobos has previously served as General Music Director of the Deutsche Oper Berlin (1981-1990) and Music Director of the famed Lausanne Chamber Orchestra in Switzerland (1991-2000).

 Mr. Lopez-Cobos’ illustrious career has taken him to centers of music around the world.
 He has regularly conducted such ensembles as the Berlin Philharmonic, the Radio Symphony Orchestra Berlin, the Concertgebouw Orchestra, the London Symphony, the Vienna Philharmonic, the Vienna Symphony, the Oslo Philharmonic and the Israel Philharmonic Orchestra.
 After his first concert with the London Philharmonic Orchestra in 1978, he toured extensively with that orchestra and held the post of Principal Guest Conductor from 1981 to 1986.
-With his career almost equally balanced between operatic and orchestral engagements, he has conducted at Milan’s Teatro alla Scala, London’s Royal Opera House at Covent Garden and the Metropolitan Opera.
+With his career equally balanced between operatic and orchestral engagements, he has conducted at Milan’s Teatro alla Scala, London’s Royal Opera House at Covent Garden and the Metropolitan Opera.
 His years at the Berlin Opera included a major Der Ring des Nibelungen cycle, performed at the Berlin Festival, in Japan (where it was that country’s first complete “Ring”) and at the Kennedy Center in Washington, D.C.
-Upcoming opera projects in Europe will take him to the Vienna Staatsoper, Geneva Grand Theatre, Zurich Opera House and the Deutsche Oper Berlin.

 During his tenure with the Cincinnati Symphony, Mr. Lopez-Cobos led the orchestra on its first European tour since 1969 to outstanding success.
 The triumphant 29-day, 20-city tour in 1995 encompassed the Canary Islands, Switzerland, Germany and Austria.
 Mr. Lopez-Cobos’ touring activities with the Cincinnati Symphony also included a major tour of the Far East in the fall of 1990, during which the orchestra performed for capacity audiences in Taiwan and throughout Japan.
 Additionally, Mr. Lopez-Cobos led the orchestra in highly acclaimed annual concerts at Carnegie Hall.